 - Prioritize a Professional Inspection: If your panel is over 25 years old or shows physical signs of wear like rust or burn marks, it’s time for a professional safety assessment.
 An expert can confirm its condition and recommend the right next steps for your home.

-How to Find Your Electrical Panel’s Manufacturer Info
+How to Find Your Breaker Box Manufacturer

 Figuring out your electrical panel’s age starts with a little detective work.
 The first step is to find the manufacturer’s information, which is usually printed right on the panel itself.
 This info is your key to unlocking details about its age, safety record, and whether it’s time for an upgrade.
 Before you open the panel door, remember that safety is the top priority.
 You’re just looking for information, so there’s no need to touch any wires or components inside.
 If you ever feel unsure, it’s always best to call a professional.
 An experienced electrician can quickly and safely assess your panel and give you the answers you need.